openqasm/openqasm/source/language/gates.rst

 ~~~~~~~~~~~~~~~~~~~

 As well as gates that each represent a fixed unitary, OpenQASM also supports gates that represent *families* of unitaries, parameterized
 by angle variables.
-Todistinguish the (optional) angle parameters from the (required) quantum arguments, if any angle parameters are
+To distinguish the (optional) angle parameters from the (required) quantum arguments, if any angle parameters are
 present they must appear before any quantum arguments, and be delimited by parentheses.
 For example

 .. code-block:: text